 Yesterday, I wrote about how NBC has handled Keith Olbermann’s departure from his show on MSNBC.
 Writing that story put me in mind of one of the hoary chestnuts of public relations strategy, which is to let sleeping dogs lie for some situations.
-Veteran PR folks are fond of refering to a minor flap as a “one-day story,” meaning that you read about it in the newspaper today, but it disappears tomorrow.
+Veteran PR folks are fond of referring to a minor flap as a “one-day story,” meaning that you read about it in the newspaper today, but it disappears tomorrow.
 Unfortunately, the Internet has forever ended the technique of letting the storm blow over.

 First, it was Google.

 Stories that broke years ago are still easily found by searchers, whether they are looking for them or not.
 I have clients (they’d love not to be named here) where you can search on their company name and find (as search result #4 or #5, perhaps) a negative story about them.
 In some cases the story isn’t even true—the classic situation where PR people counsel the one-day story approach.

 The reasoning always went that some stories are so unfair that it is best “not to dignify them with a comment,” the idea being that responding to the spurious charges just “kept the story alive” in the press.
 If the charges hit on Monday, then your response becomes the story on Tuesday, with even more people hearing about those falsehoods.
 Not responding, the reasoning goes, ended the negative publicity on day one.
 People would have to stop by the local library to go back and read about that story after Monday.

 This clearly is the thought process of a bygone era, now that we are in the age of Google, but I still sometimes hear well-meaning people provide this advice.
 I no longer hear this from too many PR professionals—most have figured out what we need to do differently—but I often hear business people parrot this advice because years ago they heard some smart person say it.
 We all need to accept that this world has changed.